 Once the thighs hit 175F I will coat them with some barbecue sauce and return them to the smoker for another 5-10 minutes so the sauce will set.

-My ideal final internal temperature for thighs is 180F.
-This is about ten degrees hotter than what I target for smoked chicken legs and is about 20 degrees hotter than targeted for smoked chicken breasts.
+My ideal final internal temperature for thighs is 180F which is about what I target for smoked chicken legs and is about 20 degrees hotter than targeted for smoked chicken breasts.
 Both sets of thighs finished at about the same time.
 The foil pan does not speed up the cooking process.

 So how did they turn out?